erikssource/jdbidemo/article/springbootandjdbi.md

 I've worked on a number of Spring projects and I can remember one where shortly after I joined the team I was introduced to a big concern with a project under development.
 The problem was that Hibernate was generating queries that were very inefficient for the Oracle database it was interacting with.
 The team manager confessed that using Hibernate might have been a misstep.
 Hiding the details of interacting with the database can mean hiding inefficient queries or excessive queries.
 Eventually that project was tamed by some Oracle experts with native queries, but it felt more like we were fighting the tool rather than taking advantage of it.

 If you don't want to hide details, then you can just use JDBC to interact with the database, but that requires a lot of code to manage connections, create statements, retrieve fetched data, and map that data into objects.
-JDBCTemplate can cut out a lot of boilerplate but it will means a lot of work.
+JDBCTemplate can cut out a lot of boilerplate but it will still mean a lot of work.

 Awhile ago I worked on a project with a data access tool that struck a balance that kept the developers in charge of how the Spring application interacted with the project's relational databases, but still took care of a lot of the details.
 That tool is JDBI.